On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

 In order to estimate the value of closure pressure, $p_\text{c}$, let us analyze again the $p_\text{w}(g)$ curves.
 As can be seen in Figure \ref{g_analysis} the distribution of $p_\text{w}(g)$ can be approximated quite well by a bi-linear characteristics (dashed lines in the figure).
 Better quality of approximation is produced for the elastic variant of the problem.
-We noted that the deflection point on the pressure graph (i. e. the point in which the linear approximations intersect) constitutes a reasonable estimation of the closure pressure.
-For the elastic variant of the problem the approximated value of the closure pressure was 3.59 MPa (against 3.7 MPa of the actual closure pressure) which yields the error of 3 $\%$.
-For the elasto-plastic fracture the respective values were: 4.1 MPa of $p_\text{c}$ and 10.8 $\%$ of error.
+The deflection point on the pressure graph (i. e. the point in which the linear approximations intersect) constitutes a reasonable estimation of the closure pressure.
+For the elastic variant of the problem the predicted closure pressure was 3.59 MPa.
+It differs from the actual closure stress of 3.7 MPa by less than 3 $\%$.
+For the large plastic yield case the respective value was 4.1 MPa which is 10.8 $\%$ higher than the real magnitude of $p_\text{c}$.
+Finally, in the small plastic yield variant the approximation of $p_\text{c}$ produces 3.81 MPa which provides the relative error below 3 $\%$.
 The aforementioned mechanism has been computationally verified also against other examples.
-The quality of estimation of the closure pressure turned out to depend on the extent of plastic deformation (the smaller the extent of plastic yield the better approximation of $p_\text{c}$ is obtained).
+As the above results confirm, the quality of estimation of the closure pressure turned out to depend on the extent of plastic deformation (the smaller the extent of plastic yield the better approximation of $p_\text{c}$ is obtained).
+We expect this trend to hold also for other plasticity models.
 Note that the method employed to determine the closure stress is a counterpart of the tangent intersection method according to classification given by \cite{Hayashi_1989}.